 The large Muthuri et al. study evaluating neuraminidase inhibitor effectiveness on mortality among hospitalised children found similar point estimates as in the studies of adults, but with large confidence intervals making the results non-significant.
 In principle, this suggests that at least a larger sample size is needed to reduce the uncertainty.
-On the other hand, one observational study by Louie et al. found a 2% absolute risk reduction in mortality in critically ill children (OR = 0.67; 95% CI: 0.34-1.36) [27].

-739 The randomised placebo-controlled trials reviewed by Jefferson et al. and Dobson et al. assessed efficacy against 740 different outcomes for seasonal influenza, mainly A(H3N2) virus, and do not cover novel zoonotic influenza infections.
-The observational study by Muthuri et al. included mainly infections with the pandemic influenza 741 A(H1N1)pdm09 virus.
-Assuming neuraminidase inhibitor susceptibility is known through surveillance activities, the 742 default assumption must be that the results of the Jefferson et al. and Dobson et al. reviews on antiviral efficacy 743 can be extrapolated to novel zoonotic and pandemic scenarios, however the clinical benefit in these situations may 744 vary considerably and will need to be assessed with each emerging influenza subtype and strain.
-Of note, in 745 observational studies of severe avian H5N1, disease mortality benefit (observed to be 40% with treatment and 746 76% in the absence of treatment) have been reported if provided up to approximately one week following 747 symptom onset [45,46].
-However, when treating individuals infected with avian influenza A(H7N9) and A(H5N1), 748 development of antiviral resistance against neuraminidase inhibitors has been observed in some cases.
-The 749 antiviral arsenal therefore needs to be extended to more influenza antiviral products with differing mechanisms of 750 action, and the possibility of combination therapies using several antivirals should be explored rapidly to increase 751 preparedness to treat the severe cases of seasonal influenza, zoonotic influenza and potential pandemic viruses 752 that may arise [47].
-Due to the small numbers of infections with other zoonotic subtypes (H5N8, H5N6, H9N2, 753 H10N8, etc.), and many other complicating factors, only case reports of individual patients are available as 754 evidence for antiviral effectiveness against these infections.
-755
+The randomised placebo-controlled trials reviewed by Jefferson et al. and Dobson et al. assessed efficacy against different outcomes for seasonal influenza, mainly A(H3N2) virus, and do not cover novel zoonotic influenza infections.
+The observational study by Muthuri et al. included mainly infections with the pandemic influenza A(H1N1)pdm09 virus.
+Assuming neuraminidase inhibitor susceptibility is known through surveillance activities, the default assumption must be that the results of the Jefferson et al. and Dobson et al. reviews on antiviral efficacy can be extrapolated to novel zoonotic and pandemic scenarios, however the clinical benefit in these situations may vary considerably and will need to be assessed with each emerging influenza subtype and strain.
+Of note, in observational studies of severe avian H5N1, NAI-associated disease mortality benefits (observed to be 40% with treatment and 76% in the absence of treatment) have been reported if treatment is provided up to approximately one week following symptom onset [47, 48].
+However, when treating individuals infected with avian influenza A(H7N9) and A(H5N1), development of antiviral resistance against neuraminidase inhibitors has been observed in some cases.
+The antiviral arsenal therefore needs to be extended to more influenza antiviral products with differing mechanisms of action, and the possibility of combination therapies using several antivirals should be explored rapidly to increase preparedness to treat the severe cases of seasonal influenza, zoonotic influenza and potential pandemic viruses that may arise [49].
+Due to the small numbers of infections with other zoonotic subtypes (H5N8, H5N6, H9N2, H10N8, etc.), and many other complicating factors, only case reports of individual patients are available as evidence for antiviral effectiveness against these infections.

-Some countries in the EU/EEA follow a similar public health strategy as Japan to combine use of influenza vaccination before the start of the influenza season, and use of influenza antivirals when needed in risk groups including the large aging population.
-Currently, five neuraminidase inhibitors are approved for chemotherapy against influenza in Japan where the highest frequency of use in the world is reported; favipiravir, laninamivir, oseltamivir, peramivir, and zanamivir [48].
+Some countries in the EU/EEA follow a similar public health strategy to that of Japan, which is to combine use of influenza vaccination before the start of the influenza season with use of influenza antivirals when needed in risk groups including the large aging population.
+Currently, five neuraminidase inhibitors are approved for chemotherapy against influenza in Japan where the highest frequency of use in the world is reported; favipiravir, laninamivir, oseltamivir, peramivir, and zanamivir [50].